 A series of additional thematic, area-based, and agency-specific reports will also be developed from the 2024 Planet Youth dataset for use by agencies in the region.
-The datasets are also used for research and policy applications.
+The dataset will also be made available for extended research and policy applications.

-Access to the Planet Youth 2018, 2020, and 2022 datasets is available through the Irish Social Sciences Data Archive (ISSDA) at University College Dublin.
+Additionally, access to the Planet Youth 2018, 2020, and 2022 datasets is available through the Irish Social Sciences Data Archive (ISSDA) at University College Dublin.
 The Planet Youth 2024 dataset will be added to the archive in Summer 2025.